GateNLP/gate-teamware/docs/docs/annotatorguide/README.md

 At any time you can choose to stop participating and delete your account.
 You can do this by:

 * Click on your username in the top right corner and then `Account`.
-* Click on `Delete my account`
+* Click on `Delete my account`.
 * When deleting your account, by default your personal information will be removed but your annotations will remain on the system.
-To completely remove all of your annotations, click on the checkbox next to `Also remove any annotations, projects and documents that I own:`
+To completely remove all of your annotations, click on the checkbox next to `Also remove any annotations, projects and documents that I own:`.
-* Click the `Unlock` button
+* Click the `Unlock` button.
-* Then click `Delete` to remove your account
+* Then click `Delete` to remove your account.